convexset/meteor-three-way/README.md

 Multi-way data-bindings such as `value` and `checked` use pre-processing pipelines to deal with DOM manipulation only (e.g.: [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html) via `ThreeWay.helpers.updateSemanticUIDropdown`).
 Pipeline functions do not manipulate value.

-Pre-processor pipelines have method signature `function(value, elem, vmData)` where `value` is the value in the view model, `elem` is the bound element, and `vmData` is a dictionary containing all the data from the view model.
+Pre-processors have method signature `function(value, elem, vmData)` where `value` is the value in the view model, `elem` is the bound element, and `vmData` is a dictionary containing all the data from the view model.

 #### Sending Data Back to the Server